jh3nd3rs0n/jargyle/README.md

 To route traffic, you will need the following rule results:

 -   `routeSelectionStrategy`: Specifies the selection strategy for the next route
 -   `selectableRouteId`: Specifies the ID for a selectable [route](#6-12-chaining-to-multiple-specified-chains-of-other-socks-servers) (This rule result is optional.
-This rule result can be specified multiple times for additional routes.)
+This rule result can be specified multiple times with each rule result specifying another ID for a selectable route.)

 These rule results can be used with the following rule conditions: